-2.1.
-General - The Treasurer must ensure that there is a good paper trail for all transactions.
+- 2.1.
+General The Treasurer must ensure that there is a good paper trail for all transactions.
 You may be very honest but unfortunately being a Treasurer means you must be able to prove it as well.
 The Treasurer should not sign a receipt to herself nor should the payee of a cheque sign the cheque.
-This is good practice and avoids accusations of fraud.

-2.2.
-WI Bank Account
+This is good practice and avoids accusations of fraud. - 2.2.
+WI Bank Account - 2.2.1.

-- 2.2.1.
 A bank account with any financial institution must be set up in the name of the WI.
 WIs should only have a current account and, possibly, a savings account for WI funds.
 Some WIs holds petty cash, which must be fully declared in the Financial Statement.
-WI funds should not be held elsewhere, either in the bank accounts or as cash.
+WI funds should not be held elsewhere, either in the bank year endcash.
 All transactions must go through the WI bank account or petty cash.
 A Financial Statement must be produced at the end of every year. - 2.2.2.
 Under Constitution Rule 28 no sub-committee of the WI may hold WI funds or set up a separate bank account to hold WI funds.
 All WI funds must be accounted for in the WI bank account or petty cash. - 2.2.3.
 All WI funds taken at a meeting/event must be banked in full, within one week of the meeting/event otherwise it is not covered by the insurance.
 Under charity rules you should not use money taken at meetings to top up petty cash.
 The only exception is where the float came from petty cash in the first place, when it should be returned to petty cash before the takings are banked. - 2.2.4.
-In accordance with the Constitution all cheques require two signatures.
-At least three possible signatories on the account are necessary to ensure that nobody signs a cheque payable to themselves.
-This also ensures that should a signatory become unable to sign for any reason there are still two available signatures.
+In accordance with the Constitution all payments require two signatures.
+There should be at least three signatories on the account, all of whom should be committee members.
+This ensures that should a signatory become unable to sign for any reason there are still two available signatures.
+It also means you can try and avoid anyone signing a cheque payable to themselves.
 When there is a change in committee the past signatories should continue to sign cheques until the new mandate has been accepted by the bank. - 2.2.5.
 Keep cheque books out of sight in a safe place.
 Do not sign blank cheques as this is against charity law (lack of financial control) and is also a breach of your bank account terms and conditions.
 If the bank discovers you pre-sign cheques they could close your account and will refuse to compensate you for any loss incurred, (even if loss is not resulting from a presigned cheque).
 If a signed blank cheque is found in the cheque book when the accounts are examined you will get a qualified report.
 A signed blank cheque can also be considered a serious incident that needs to be reported to the Charity Commission, even if, because you are small you are not registered with them. - 2.2.6.
 Some WIs use online banking.
 If your bank has its online banking set up so that all payments are set up by one person and another authorises this is an efficient way of making payments.
 However, if their system only allows a single person to authorise a payment they may not allow you to register for online banking.
 If you do sign up for online banking with only a single authorisation you will need to set up a system within your WI to ensure all payments are preauthorised by another signatory and ensure the procedures agreed are minuted.